bitrix24/b24restdocs/api-reference/imopenlines/openlines/chats/imopenlines-crm-chat-get.md

 >
 > Who can execute the method: any user

-This method retrieves the chat for a CRM object.
+This method retrieves chats for a CRM object.

 ## Method Parameters